No, Really, Size Isn’t Important…

 The point that both articles seem to miss is that everything depends on a multitude of factors, with the biggest one being what, exactly, you are trying to accomplish by making social media a part of your marketing plan in the first place.

 What is it that you want from people when they connect with you?
 Do you want them to buy something?
 Do you want them to tell their friends about you?
-Are you simply trying to gain or retain their loyalty?
+Are you simply trying to Gain more followers or retain their loyalty?
 What is your goal?

 These are critical questions that you should answer before you ever try to increase your numbers of friends, connections or followers, and the answers to them will inform your marketing strategy.
 If you sell luxury items, scarcity may well be part of you marketing strategy.
 Exclusivity can be a powerful selling tool.
 However, if you sell $3 widgets and make a $1 profit on each one, you probably want to reach as many people as possible.